calroc/Thun/docs/Correcet_Programming.rst

     a: 3   b: 9   Cin: 0   Cout: 0

-You can see that the “b” bits are indeed counting by threes: 0, 3, 6, 9, 12, 15 & carry, 2, 5, 8, 11, 14 & carry, 1, 4, 7, 10, 13 & carry, 0, 3,
+You can see that the "b" bits are indeed counting by threes: 0, 3, 6, 9, 12, 15 & carry, 2, 5, 8, 11, 14 & carry, 1, 4, 7, 10, 13 & carry, 0, 3,
-6, 9, …
+6, 9, ...

 This is my basic model for computation: A register, a program, and a cycle function.
-Note that reducing the form on each cycle isn’t necessary, we can run the cycles and just ``reify()`` without reducing and we get new circuits that define bits in terms of the register values N cycles in the past.
+Note that reducing the form on each cycle isn't necessary, we can run the cycles and just ``reify()`` without reducing and we get new circuits that define bits in terms of the register values N cycles in the past.